hito16/ffmpeg-wiiu/examples/5-sdlcheckenv/README.md

 Follow instructions on dependencies below.
 Build it.
 Don't even need to run it.

-Success: The local WUT envionment and Makefile are not completely messed up.
+Success: means my local WUT envionment and Makefile are not completely messed up.

-Failure: Something changed in the toolchain or environment.
+Failure: means something is off in the environment or the toolchain changed something.
 Fix it before moving on.

 ## Things I learned
-1. Most WiiU SDL examples I tried pre 2021-ish don't compile.
-There's some change in dependencies or API.
+1. **Most WiiU SDL examples I tried pre 2021-ish don't compile.
+There's some change in dependencies or API.**
-2. The external deps like libromfs-wiiu work, but you need to check the latest instructions.
+2. The external deps like libromfs-wiiu moved around, but work with the latest instructions.
 Adding pkgconfig could really improve integration with Makefile, CMake and autodeps.
 3. Logging is not fun.
 In this example, I set up a UDP logging server.
 This is good becuase it works out of the box, however it is lossy.
 4. SDL Portlibs - somehow SDL is installed in a different directory than most header includes would expect.
 (SDL.h vs sdl/SDL.h)